espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Catharsis Emotion (Hatred).md

 **Catharsis Activation** You can Step or Stride.
 You must end this movement closer to your emotional focus.

-**Emotional Fervor** Your emotional focus is [[Off-Guard]] to you and takes a –2 status penalty to saves against your spells.
+**Emotional Fervor** Your emotional focus is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] to you and takes a –2 status penalty to saves against your spells.
 You're off-guard to your emotional focus and take a –2 status penalty to saves against it.
 Spell: _[[Blood Vendetta]]_

 **Emotional Fallout** You become [[Stunned 1|Stunned 2]].